-If you require help in using the e-grant system, please find more information at https://ufm.dk/en/research-and-innovation/funding-programmes-for-research-and-innovation/e-grant?set_lan-guage=en&cl=en.
-If you have technical queries, you can contact e-grant support by telephone at +45 3392 9190 between 9 am and 12 (noon) on weekdays or by email: support.e-grant@ufm.dk
+If you require help in using the e-grant system, please find more information at the UFM website.
+If you have technical queries, you can contact e-grant support by telephone at +45 3392 9190 between 9 am and 12 pm (noon) on weekdays or by email: support.e-grant@ufm.dk.